 Puzzlewood, an ancient forest site of pathways and caves in the Forest of Dean.
 Moss covered rocks and sunken pathway, with a dense tree canopy.

+With so many mysterious forests, England cannot be a boring ghost-less place.
+However, not all of them are there to haunt you or lure you into the darkness.
 If you ever fancy a visit to Windsor Forest, you might encounter the ghost of Herne the Hunter, who lived during the reign of Queen Elizabeth I. Unfortunately, after some offense he committed, he decided to hang himself.
 Since that moment, he is said to patrol the forest.
 Locals say he is there in times of need, and would always be a guardian of Windsor Forest to make up for the mistakes of his past.

-There isn't actually anything grim about the church grims.
+Fear not - there isn't actually anything grim about the church grims.
 They are a little like the Scottish brownies, but as the name says, they only live in churches.
 They come out at night and sweep the church, sometimes also ringing the bell.
 Church grims are, of course, quite popular with priests.
 They save them a lot of time and keep the church looking neat!

 The Standing Stones of Callanish at dusk, Isle of Lewis, Na H-Eileanan An Iar (Western Isles), Scotland.

 Wookey Hole is famous for the petrified witch in one of its caves.
-Apparently, the evil witch (as they were of course all evil) lived in that cave, and the people of the area became a bit nervous.
+Apparently, the evil witch (as they were of course all evil) lived in that cave, and her uncanny presence made the people of the area became a bit nervous.
 So they asked a priest from Glastonbury to come and help them.
 Add a bit of holy water, and the people did not have to worry about the Wookey Hole Witch any longer.
 The holy water did put an end to her days – and you can actually still go and visit her remains.